 If the UE’s RRC state changes from the RRC_INACTIVE to RRC_CONNECTED during the PRS-RSRP measurement period, then the UE shall continue the PRS-RSRP measurement in the RRC_CONNECTED state.
 The PRS-RSRP measurement period can be longer.

-5.6A.5.6 Measurement period requirement with FH
+5.6A.5.6 Measurement Period Requirement with RX FH

-After receiving both NR-DL-AoD-ProvideAssistanceData message and NR-DL-AoD-RequestLocationInformation message from the LMF via LPP [34] requesting the UE to measure and report DL RSRP measurements defined in TS 38.215 [4] with FH via nr-DL-PRS-RxHopping-Request, the UE shall be able to measure multiple (up to the UE capability specified in Clause 5.6A.4.3) DL RSRP measurements, defined in TS 38.215 [4], during the measurement period TRSRP,Total defined as:
+After receiving both NR-DL-AoD-ProvideAssistanceData message and NR-DL-AoD-RequestLocationInformation message from the LMF via LPP [34] requesting the RedCap UE to measure and report DL RSRP measurements defined in TS 38.215 [4] with FH via nr-DL-PRS-RxHoppingRequest, the RedCap UE shall be able to measure multiple (up to the UE capability specified in Clause 5.6A.4.3) DL RSRP measurements, defined in TS 38.215 [4], during the measurement period TRSRP,Total defined as:

 TPRS-RSRP_FH,Total=i=1LTPRS-RSRP_FH,i+ L-1×maxTeffect,i